joba-1/PicoW_A2DP/Readme.md

 * modularize bt functionality: i2s, avrcp, a2dp, sdp and generic bt Target is to have a modular design with stable functionality for everyday use.

-Status is: already works pretty well.
-Will probably wait for the btstack to stabilize in the pico-sdk before I try to find my own bugs...
+Status is: already works pretty well with Pico W. Pico2 W can be built but looses connection after a short time

 ## Added Features
 * LED functions